Follow JOFDL on LinkedIn

-- The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
+- This submission has not been submitted to another journal for consideration (or an explanation has been provided in Comments to the Editor).

 - The text is single-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

 - The text adheres to APA 7 referencing conventions.
 Ensure you have read the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.
 Please double check the consistency of all citations and references before submission.
 Use a bibliographic software package (such as Zotero) to ensure consistency.

 - Wherever available, DOIs or hyperlinks for the references have been provided.

 - When including images, tables or figures or similar material from a third party, you must obtain written permission from the copyright holder to include their work in your article.
 Evidence of this approval should be uploaded with your submission.
 It is important to include appropriate acknowledgment to the copyright holder with each image, table and/or figure caption.

 - All authors have registered on the website and have completed the 'author biography' field, part of the author's public profile prior to submission.
 Length between 40 to 80 words.

 - An illustrative image or graphic is provided to accompany the article.
 Format should be in PNG or JPG, aspect ratio 3:4, and file size 1MB.
 This could be an image of the author(s), images from fieldwork, or original artwork.
 You should ensure you have copyright permission to publish the image.